fstark/macflim/README.md

 # MacFlim, the true Mac video player

-Welcome to MacFlim, the video encoder and player for your previously obsolete Macintosh
+MacFlim is a video encoder and player for black and white vintage Macintoshes.

 ![MacFlim](./assets/macflim.gif)

 _The iPod introduction should have waited for MacFlim to be available_

-MacFlim aims at bringing movie playing abilities to vintage Macs, namely:
+MacFlim brings movie playing abilities to:

 * Mac plus
 * Mac SE